paulbarbu/blog/content/post/less-tricks.md

 In order to stop watching for changes, press `Ctrl` + `c`.

+Very handy feature when you want to follow a log file.

 ## Colored output

 If you have `colordiff` installed, a little thing I like to do and use almost daily is: